Paul-Gd/obsidian-budget-form/README.md

 ### Accounts

-The files from accounts folder will be used in the `From account` and `To account` category.
+The files from the accounts folder will be used in the `From account` and `To account` categories.
 Accounts can have a category.

 Example for [cash "account"](./budget-form-example-vault/finance/budget/accounts/cash.md):